Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 My main repository containing all the functions, utilities, strategies that help me to navigate on crypto markets.
 Please note it's a repo I constantly work on, a lot of functions are WIP and the structure changes almost daily.

 The user required inputs to invoke exchange instance are exchange API keys.
-They should be provided to the .env file, it should have the same structure as the example template.
+They should be provided to the config.yaml file, the same structure as the config_template.

 Most useful scripts are: